cimm/papercal/README.md

 $ arduino-cli monitor -p /dev/ttyUSB0
 ```

+## Known Issues

+- All day events also show on the day after the event, this is a bug.
+- Only the [Synology Calendar](https://www.synology.com/en-us/dsm/feature/calendar) CalDAV implementation is tested.
+File a bug if your CalDAV server does not work.
+- Only ASCII is supported.
+Full UTF-8 support would take too much of the program storage space.

 ## Acknowledgement

 A good chunk of the code is inspired on the official [Paperd.Ink Library for Arduino](https://github.com/paperdink/PaperdInk-Library).
 Besides the libraries above, it also includes a copy of the [TinyXML2](https://github.com/leethomason/tinyxml2) parser.